 Texas Essential Knowledge and Skills (TEKS)

-Publishers must submit a formal request to substitute a new edition or to update content in adopted instructional materials.
-Publishers must also submit a written request in order to update content in adopted materials.
-All updates that involve content used to determine TEKS coverage must be approved by the SBOE prior to its introduction into the material.
-All updates that do not involve content used to determine TEKS coverage must be approved by TEA.
-With prior approval from TEA, publishers may, at any time, make changes that do not affect the content, such as technical enhancements or improvements.
-TEA posts requests to update adopted materials for a minimum of seven days.
+Publishers must submit a formal request to update content in or substitute a new edition of adopted instructional materials (19 Texas Administrative Code §§66.75 and 66.76).
+TEA posts all update requests for a minimum of seven days and posts all substitution requests for a minimum of sixty days.
+All requests that involve content used to determine TEKS coverage must be approved by the SBOE prior to its introduction into the material.
+All requests that do not involve content used to determine TEKS coverage must be approved by TEA.
+Without prior approval from TEA, publishers may, at any time, make changes that do not affect the content or change the technical requirements, such as technical enhancements or improvements.
+Publishers who fail to obtain the required approval prior to making changes to adopted materials violate the terms of the instructional materials contract and will be reported to the SBOE.

 School districts and charter schools use the ordering information page to view Technology and Instructional Materials Allotment allocations, state-adopted materials list, and publisher/depository contact information.